rht-labs/tech-exercise/docs/1-the-manual-menace/5-setup-gitops-structure.md

 # Setup GitOps Repository Structure :rocket: :rocket:
 ## Introduction
-This section is focused on creating a gitops structure for your tenant that will contains application helm charts, tekton pipelines and their respective ArgoCD applications.
+This section is focused on creating a gitops structure for your tenant that will contains application Helm charts, tekton pipelines and their respective ArgoCD applications.

 We will create the following types of folders in our gitops repo you ve made in section:

 1. **For Each Application**
-This folder will contain application helm chart which will be updated with newly built image whenever main of application repo is updated.
+This folder will contain application Helm chart which will be updated with newly built image whenever main of application repo is updated.
 2. **For Tekton Manifests**
 This folder will contain the pipeline to be run for application.
 3. **For ArgoCD Apps**